interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 A **settlement** is the irrevocable discharge of a liability by providing something of value to the party to whom the liability is owed.

-The accounting system is responsible for discharging the liability, while the settlement is responsible for transferring value to the counterparty.
+The accounting system is responsible for discharging the liability, while the settlement engine is responsible for transferring value to the counterparty.

 Settlements may be performed by integrating with a **settlement system**, or medium for exchanging value.
 Some settlements may transfer funds on a **ledger**, or registry of account balances and/or transactions, which is a type of settlement system.
 (Although not all settlement systems are ledgers, here, the terms are sometimes used interchangeably.)